 SECTION 4.
-That the building official shall not issue a building permit or a certificate of occupancy for a use on the Property until there has been full compliance with this ordinance, the Dallas Development Code, the construction codes, and all other ordinances, rules, and regulations of the City of Dallas.
+That the building official shall not issue a building permit or a certificate of occupancy for a use on the Property until there has been full compliance with this ordinance, the Dallas Development Code, the construction codes, and all other applicable ordinances, rules, and regulations of the City of Dallas.

 SECTION 5.
-That the director of development services shall correct Zoning District Map No. L-6 in the offices of the city secretary, the building official, and the department of development services to reflect the changes in zoning made by this ordinance.
+That the director of the Department of Economic Services shall correct Zoning District Map No. I-7 in the offices of the city secretary, the building official, and the department of the Department of Economic Services to reflect the changes in zoning made by this ordinance.